Trails for Life Grant

 The Trails for Life Program is not intended to duplicate the opportunities of other grant programs.
 Grants for recreational trails are available through the Arkansas Recreational Trails Grant Program administered by the Arkansas State Highway and Transportation Department, the 50/50 Matching Grant Program administered by the Arkansas Department of Parks and Tourism, and the Rural Community Development Grant Program administered by the Arkansas Department of Rural Services.
 Trails for Life grants are limited to trails specifically designed for providing health and fitness benefits.

-Click the links below to open the guide and application.
+Click the links below to open application and management guides.